 10. Synergy: Finally by initially healing the GI tract, broth creates an environment for all of the nutrients being taken in, whether by food or supplementation, to increase their bio-availability to your body.

-still hard to break, and they snap when they break, then they haven't boiled long enough.
+You can see a demonstration of this by bending chicken bones after they have boiled a couple of hours or so.
+If they are still hard to break, and they snap when they break, then they haven't boiled long enough.
 If they bend easily and kinda splinter apart, then they have boiled long enough.

 What has happened is that the collagen has been completely cooked out of them.
 They have lost the ingredient in them that holds the calcium together, the collagen.